-The Inspector EXP has an external pancake probe instead of the built-in detector.

-To connect the detector, plug one end of the cable into the connector on the end of the Inspector and the other end to the probe.
-Caution: The connectors are directional.
-Be sure to line them up properly before trying to fit them together.
-If the probe is not connected, the instrument will not function properly.
+The Inspector EXP+ has an external pancake probe instead of the built-in detector.
+To connect the detector, plug one end of the cable into the connector on the end panel and the other end to the probe.
+Caution: If the probe is not connected when turning the instrument on, the instrument will not function properly and may cause damage.
+Do no remove the probe while the instrument is on.

-Illustration 4 Inspector Rear View (Detector)
+Figure 4 Inspector+ Rear View (Detector)